Depend on the oldest sports medicine clinic in St. Louis to successfully manage your ACL surgery recovery.

 What Does Post Surgery Rehab Do?

 Beginning your rehabilitation as quickly as possible will go a long way in reducing your pain and restoring mobility to the knee.
-Each case that we see at Esquire Orthopedic Rehabilitation and Sports Medicine is assessed individually and therapy assigned depending on the extent of injury before the surgery.
+Each case that we see at Esquire Orthopedic Rehabilitation and Sports Medicine is assessed individually and therapy assigned depending on the extent of the injury before the surgery.
 We take great care to make sure that your therapy does not interfere with the proper healing of your knee.

 The first goal is to diminish the pain.
 You will be fitted with a brace for the knee after the surgery.
 This is meant to keep the knee immobilized.
 With special care, the brace is removed and compression therapy is often applied to begin reducing the swelling caused by the surgery.